Board of Directors

 Past President, CEO

 Cynthia Bathurst serves as Chief Executive Officer.
 As CEO and Past President, she is a voting member of the Board.
 Cynthia co-founded D.A.W.G. in 2000 and then reorganized it as Safe Humane Chicago in 2007.
 She worked with the Board to make Safe Humane® the organization's legal name and registered trademark in 2013.
 Cynthia received a Bachelor of Science degree in mathematics from the University of Alabama and a Ph.D. from The University of Iowa.
 After teaching college-level rhetoric and working as a mathematics consultant, she became involved in community policing and organizing in Chicago.
 She says her real education came from working with neighborhood groups on community issues, including sharing public spaces wisely with people and companion animals.
 She joined with others to build an extensive alliance of partners and collaborators, all working toward creating safe and humane communities for people and animals by engaging them in developing programs to help and heal each other in their own communities.
-Along with her work with other organizations, Cynthia also serves on the board of Animal Farm Foundation and is an advisor to its National Canine Research Council, and she serves as the appointed chair of Chicago’s Commission on Animal Care and Control.
+She also served on Chicago’s Commission on Animal Care and Control (CACC) for more than twenty years, most of them as the Mayor-appointed chair.
+Along with her work with other organizations, Cynthia also serves on the board of Animal Farm Foundation and is managing director of its National Canine Research Council.

-Cynthia claims the 1,407 Safe Humane Court Case Dogs who are our legacy and the program dogs (PALs) as part of her family and currently shares her home and her life with two big tabby cats, Charles and Timothy.
+Cynthia claims the 1,407 Safe Humane Court Case Dogs who are our legacy and the program dogs (aka PALs) as part of her family and currently shares her home and her life with two large tabby cats, Charles and Timothy, who started lives as we know them at CACC and with our BOD prez.

 Directors